-HIS 276 American West: Film Study (3) This course can be taken either for English or History credit.
-We will study the settlement of the American West as it has been reflected in popular literature and films, focusing on the distinction between the actual frontier experience and the way that experience has been presented to us in our entertainment.
+HIS 276 American West: Film Study (3) We will study the settlement of the American West as it has been reflected in popular literature and films, focusing on the distinction between the actual frontier experience and the way that experience has been presented to us in our entertainment.
 Special emphasis will be placed on the Plains Indian, the mountain men, and the cowboys.

 HIS 286 The American Worker: A Film Study (3) This course studies the American working class since the late Nineteenth Century and how Hollywood film has depicted the struggle of working people to enhance their lives within the capitalist system.
-The course will explore through lecture, film and readings such topics as the rise of the union movement; the great strikes;
+The course will explore through lecture, film and readings such topics as the rise of the union movement; the great strikes; ideological controversy within the labor movement; and the role played by African-Americans, women, immigrants and radicals in working class history.

-ideological controversy within the labor movement; and the role played by African-Americans, women, immigrants and radicals in working class history.
 Students will view in class major films dealing with the working class, such as The Molly Maguires, Matewan, The Grapes of Wrath, On the Waterfront, Salt of the Earth, and Norma Rae.